Thin Lizzy: Other Thin Lizzy releases and tributes

 A boxed set of four CDs of Thin Lizzy material was released in December 2001 as Vagabonds, Kings, Warriors, Angels.
 It contained all of the band's major hits, and included some rare songs, such as the first single "The Farmer", and single B-sides.
 In 2004 and 2006, two further greatest hits compilations were released, with 2004's double CD Greatest Hits climbing to No. 3 in the UK album chart.

 On 19 August 2005, Gary Moore staged a concert at the Point Theatre, Dublin, promoted as "The Boy Is Back in Town".
 The concert was staged to mark the unveiling of a bronze statue of Lynott on Dublin's Harry Street in the city centre.
 The performance also featured Brian Downey, Eric Bell, Brian Robertson and Scott Gorham, and included many classic Lizzy songs, such as "Whiskey in the Jar", "Still in Love With You", "Cowboy Song", "Emerald" and "The Boys Are Back in Town".
 A DVD of the concert was released as One Night in Dublin: A Tribute to Phil Lynott.

 On 8 September 2008, a 15-track album UK Tour '75 was released featuring the band performing at Derby College on 21 November 1975.
-The album includes a 20-page booklet of previously-unseen photos, liner notes written by Brian Downey and extra material of the band jamming during their soundcheck.
+The album includes a 20-page booklet of previously-unseen photos, liner notes written by Brian Downey, and extra material of the band jamming during their soundcheck.

 In March 2009, VH1 Classic Records issued the band-authorised Still Dangerous: Live At The Tower Theatre Philadelphia, 1977, a live CD recorded on the Bad Reputation tour.
 It was produced by Gorham and Glyn Johns, and Johns also mixed the record.
 It reached no. 98 in the UK chart.
-Gorham has suggested there will be further archival releases in the future.
+Gorham suggested there would be further archival releases in the future.